Skip to main content

 Polluted runoff is the nation’s greatest threat to clean water.

 By practicing healthy household habits, homeowners can keep common pollutants like pesticides, per waste grass clippings, and automotive fluids off the ground and out of storm water.
 Adopt these healthy household habits and help protect lakes, streams, rivers, wetlands and coastal waters.
 Remember to share the habits with your neighbors!
+For more information see the video links below:

 Emergency Spills and Illegal Dumping